qkzk/fm/development.md

   - `Action <action>` will execute this action.

   Both `<key>` & `<action>` should be formated like in the config file.
-- .ape files are previewed as a music files with mediainfo
+- .ape files are previewed as music files with mediainfo
 - files with extension ending with _ or ~ are previewed normally. ranger and other file manager may append an '_' while copying, some image editor will append a ~ while editing the image.
 Thoses files should be previewed.
 - update zoxide when moving in a directory.
 Only works when logging is done.
 It may become configurable in a future version.
 - Confirmation menus (copy, move, delete, empty trash, bulk rename/create) are navigable : up, down, page up, page down, click, scroll wheel.